Healthdirect Free Australian health advice you can count on.

 Homebirth

-If you want to have a homebirth, you can choose to have your antenatal care with a private midwife or through a public hospital that has a homebirth service, if this is available in your area.
+If you are planning to have a homebirth, you can choose to have your antenatal care with a private midwife or through a public hospital that has a homebirth service, if this is available in your area.
 If any problems develop, you may need to see an obstetrician.

 You will need a referral from your doctor for a public homebirth service.
 You can find a private midwife on the Homebirth Australia website.
 You can book in to your local hospital as well, just in case complications arise.

 It’s important to make sure that your midwife is registered and qualified for homebirths.
-Check that they have procedures in place to refer you to an obstetrician if you need this and to transfer you quickly and safely to hospital if a problem arises during your pregnancy or birth.
+Check that they have procedures in place to refer you to an obstetrician if needed, and to transfer you quickly and safely to hospital if a problem arises during your labour or birth or afterwards.

-You will also need to make sure that your baby get any treatments they need after birth, and that your midwife or doctor will care for you after birth, examine your baby within the first week and refer your baby for standard newborn tests.
+You will also need to make sure that your baby can get any treatments they need after birth.
+Check that your midwife or doctor can care for you after birth, examine your baby within the first week and refer your baby for standard newborn tests.

 What is shared care?

-Shared care is when your pregnancy care is shared by your GP and the hospital or birth centre.
-You see your own doctor throughout your pregnancy and go to the hospital for some appointments and to give birth.
-This is an option if your pregnancy is low risk.
+Shared care is when your pregnancy care is shared between your GP and the health professionals at a hospital or birth centre.
+You will see your GP regularly throughout your pregnancy, visit the hospital for some appointments with a midwife or obstetrician and go to the hospital to give birth.
+This may be an option if your pregnancy is low risk.

 After the birth, you might go home the next day, or you might need to stay in hospital for several days.
-Some people can go home from 6 hours after giving birth.
-How long you stay will depend on your recovery, where you give birth, whether you have had a caesarean birth, and whether you or your baby have any complications.
+Some people choose to go home from 6 hours after giving birth.
+How long you stay will depend on:

 How much does it cost?

-The cost of having a baby will vary depending on whether you give birth in the public or private system.
-There are advantages and disadvantages to both.
+The cost of having a baby varies depending on whether you give birth in the public or private system.

-In Australia, pregnancy care in a public hospital or birth centre costs very little because it is mostly covered by Medicare, which covers Australian citizens and some visitors to Australia.
+In Australia, the costs of pregnancy care in a public hospital or birth centre are mostly covered by Medicare.
+This covers Australian citizens and some visitors to Australia.
 In the private system, you will need to pay for your care or take out private health insurance.
-Medicare and your health fund will cover some of the costs of a private hospital stay, but you may still have to pay extra fees (known as 'out-of-pocket' costs).
+Medicare and your private health fund will cover some of the costs of a private hospital stay, but you may still have to pay extra fees (known as 'out-of-pocket' costs).

-Be sure to check that your private health insurance covers maternity care, and whether there is a waiting time before you can claim.
+Be sure to check that your private health insurance covers maternity care and whether there is a waiting period before you are covered.

 It can be difficult to understand the costs of different care options.
 Talk to your doctor, hospital or health fund if you are unsure, or call Pregnancy, Birth and Baby on 1800 882 436.